maciejolszanski/Learning_Logs/README.md

 # Learning_Logs
 Learning django with "Python Crash Course" :D

+#### Sorry, this link is no longer valid.
+I had to delete my heroku account due to withdrawal of the heroku free tier :(
 You can see my first website on https://learning-log-mol.herokuapp.com I enourage you to register and see how it works.
 I am waiting paitiently to read your feedback :D